puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/format.md

 path = "E:\\Users\\rust\\Downloads"
 ```

-However, providing the same artifact mutliple times can be repetitive.
+However, providing the same artifact multiple times can be repetitive.
 See the
 chapter on [scripting](../Scripting/boa.md) to see how we can automate and
 enhance artifact collection using artemis and a tiny amount of JavaScript!